amandakys/portfolio/content/blog/emblem-builder/index.md

 <p align="center" style="font-size: 0.8em; position: relative;">Interactive prototype of final emblem builder design</p>

 One of the key frictions in previous iterations was the display of the layers.
 I couldn’t decide whether the top most layer should be shown on the right or left, and similarly which side the “Add New Layer” should be on.
-Interviewing several of my team for input led to a huge variety of views on what set up would ‘make sense’. **I realised that if what was right wasn’t clear, perhaps of whole approach was fundamentally counter-intuitive.**
+Interviewing several of my team for input led to a huge variety of views on what set up would ‘make sense’. **I realised that if what was right wasn’t clear, perhaps the whole approach was fundamentally counter-intuitive.**

 This version was designed with a **vertical layer stack** in mind.
 This way there would be no dispute as to which was the top layer.
 It is also the version which I feel truly shed the influence of the console/PC versions I had initially used as inspiration.
 I also **maximised the canvas area** in line with the decision in Version 3 to **fully commit to touch gestures** as the main method of interacting with shapes.
 This was instead of the ‘full screen mode’ I had previously incorporated to give users a screen with a larger canvas.